FACT-Finder-Web-Components/magento2-module/README.md

 ### Advanced Settings

-Advanced Settings contains additional parameters used for the `ff-communication` web component.
+Advanced Settings contains additional parameters used for the WebComponents configurations.
 Each setting is set to a default value and has a short explanatory text attached.

 #### Currency and Country Settings